What Is Future Simple?

 Future Simple with Will: Structure

-When you want to make affirmative sentences in the future simple, you need to add 'will' to the subject at the beginning of the sentence, followed by the base form (infinitive without to) of your main verb.
-The main verb after 'will' cannot take the third person 's' or 'ing' and it has to be in its simple form.
+In order to make affirmative sentences in the future simple tense, you need to place 'will' before the subject at the beginning of the sentence, followed by the base form (infinitive without 'to') of the main verb.
+It's important to note that the main verb following 'will' should remain in its simple form and should not take the third person 's' or 'ing'.
 Look at the following example:

 You can also use the contracted form of 'will.'
 To do so, add '-'ll' to your subject instead of 'will.'
 Remember that, contracted forms are informal and therefore they are used mostly in speaking rather than writing.
 For example: